1) What is Dance Parade New York?

 6) What is Dance Parade, Inc.’s mission?

 New York City has been a birthplace for dance and art; Dance Parade New York aims to honor the various dance communities and their historical roots.
 Dance Parade's mission is: to promote dance as an expressive and unifying art form by showcasing all forms of dance, educating the general public about the opportunities to experience dance, and celebrating diversity of dance in New York City by sponsoring a yearly city-wide dance parade and dance festival.
-For further information, watch our video and read “Why We Dance."
+For further information, read our "Why We Dance" page.

 7) What is the history and activities behind the parade?